dlm1337/careerfoundry-python-course/README.md

 ## Exercise_2.8

 In exercise 2.8 the deployment of the app to Heroku was successful.
 The following link is the deployed github Repo for the Recipe App. https://github.com/dlm1337/recipe-app.
-This folder only includes pre-production code, final learning journal entry, and testing screen shots.
+The exercise2.8 folder only includes pre-production code, final learning journal entry, and testing screen shots.

 -------------------------------------------------------------------------------------------------------------